-It may seem harsh, but companies don’t give a damn what you want at this stage because they know absolutely nothing about you.
+It may seem harsh, but companies don’t aren’t interested in what you want at this stage because they know absolutely nothing about you.

-Once they get to know you, yes, of course, they’re going to start to think about how they can develop you and help you in your career.
+Once they get to know you, yes, of course, they’re going to start thinking about how they can develop you and help you in your career.

 So I would get rid of the summary section totally, and replace it with a strap-line like the ones below.

 But I also understand this can feel difficult to do.
 So if you want to stick with a summary, that’s fine.

 My suggestion would be to use your marketing skills and appeal to your audience.
 Talk to them about how your skills (features) can solve their problems (benefits).

 You want to capture someone’s eye and give them a sense of what you’ll bring to solve their problem.